mrchameleon/ruby-war/README.md

 TODOs?

+* utilize more class based methods to manipulate the game loop logic and sub functions instead of procedural messy code.
 * add flag for printing out hands during each round.
 * allow different rulesets  (1 card down during war, no shuffling, etc)
 * improve stats and stats output format (generate csv or something)